top of page

 After - Properly scaled rugs and intentional furniture placement anchor each zone, making the room feel larger, more cohesive, and far more polished—without changing a single piece of furniture.

-7. Sad Pillow Inserts - If your throw pillows look like pancakes, the inserts are too small.
+If your throw pillows look like pancakes, the inserts are too small.
 For a luxe, full look, your inserts should be at least 2 inches larger than the pillow cover.
-For example, use a 22" insert in a 20" cover.
-It’s a small tweak with a huge visual payoff and the pillows will need to be fluffed less often!
+For example, use a 22-inch insert in a 20-inch cover.
+It’s a small tweak with a huge visual payoff, and the pillows will need to be fluffed less often!

-8. Giant Family Portraits - Save the family portraits for small frames on consoles, sides tables or shelving and leave your walls for artwork.
+Save the family portraits for small frames on consoles, side tables, or shelving, and leave your walls for artwork.

 Small Changes Make a Big Impact